JohnKendrick/PDielec/BuildDocs/phonana.md

 The results of the analysis are shown in Table [#tab-batio3-results] below.
 In this example the lowest 3 modes (which have not been projected) show that there is a problem with translational invariance of the calculation.
 The frequencies should be 0.0.
 The fact that they are mainly centre-of-mass modes is shown by the high percentage in the %mol-cme column.
 The energy in these three modes seems to be mainly in molecule 1, which is the Ba^2+^ ion.
 The modes at 198.01 cm^-1^ also have a large centre-of-mass component, this time mainly coming from molecule 0, which is the TiO~3~ moeity.
 Above 200 cm^-1^ there is little centre-of-mass contribution to the energy and all the modes are dominated by the TiO~3~ group.

-~ TableFigure {#tab-batio3-results; caption: "BaTiO~3~: percentage contribtions of the centre-of-mass and the rotational molecular modes to each phonon mode"}
+~ TableFigure {#tab-batio3-results; caption: "BaTiO~3~: percentage contribtions of the centre-of-mass and the rotational molecular modes to each phonon mode"; page-align:forcehere}

 | Freq(cm-1) | %mol-cme | %mol-rot | %vib | %mol-0 | %mol-1 |
 |------------|----------|----------|------|--------|--------|